famished-tiger/SRL-Ruby/README.md

 - Ruby API for integrating a SRL parser or compiler with your code.
 - 100% pure Ruby with clean design (_not a port from some other language_)
 - Minimal runtime dependency ([Rley](https://rubygems.org/gems/rley) gem).
 Won't drag a bunch of gems...
-- Compatibility: works with 2.x+ MRI, JRuby
+- Compatibility: works with Ruby 2.3+ MRI, JRuby
 - Portability: tested on both Linux and Windows,...

 ## Installation